Delay-minimizing capacity allocation in an infinite server queueing system: System stability

 Equivalently we can say that $\mu_n<\alpha^n$ for $\alpha=e^{-\eta}$.
 If $\mu_n=\beta^n$ such that $\ell<\beta<\alpha$ then

 contradicting the assumption that $\E S=\infty$.
-Hence, if $\ell<1$ and the service-rate series decays slower than $\ell^n$ then the expected delay is finite. \item Any series $\{\mu\}_{n=1}^\infty$ that decays at least as fast as $\ell^n$ induces infinite expected delay because
+Hence, if $\ell<1$ and the service-rate sequence decays slower than $\ell^n$ then the expected delay is finite. \item Any sequence $\{\mu_n\}_{n=1}^\infty$ that decays at least as fast as $\ell^n$ induces infinite expected delay because

 If $\{\mu_n\}_{n=1}^\infty\in\mathcal{M}$ such that $\mu_n\approx\ell^n$ then